Preliminary Identification of the Primary Select Agents of Bioterrorism (Online CE Course)

 • Category C Agents

-• Which of the agent categories is the easiest to spread, has the ability to cause major harm, panic, and death, and carries the highest level of risk w...
+• Which of the agent categories is the easiest to spread, can cause significant harm, panic, and death, and carries the highest level of risk regarding ...

 • Tier 1 Biological Agents

-• Tier 1 biological agents are a subset of select agents and toxins that present the GREATEST risk of deliberate misuse with SIGNIFICANT potential for m...
+• Tier 1 biological agents are a subset of select agents and toxins that present the greatest risk of deliberate misuse, with significant potential for ...

 • Sentinel Laboratory Safety